David F. Swensen

-David Frederick Swensen (January 26, 1954 – May 5, 2021) was an American investor, endowment fund manager, and philanthropist.
-He was the chief investment officer at Yale University from 1985 until his death in May 2021.
+David Frederick Swensen (January 26, 1954 – May 5, 2021) was an American endowment fund manager, who was chief investment officer at Yale University from 1985 until his death in May 2021.

-Swensen was responsible for managing and investing Yale's endowment assets and investment funds, which totaled $25.4 billion as of September 2016.
-As of September 2019 the total amount is $30.3 billion.
-He was considered to be the highest-paid employee in Yale, leading a team of about 30 employees.
-He invented The Yale Model with Dean Takahashi, an application of the modern portfolio theory commonly known in the investing world as the "Endowment Model."
-His approach to personal investing is unique in that it stresses allocation of capital in Treasury inflation protection securities, government bonds, real estate funds, emerging market stocks, domestic stocks, and developing world international equities.
+Swensen was responsible for managing and investing Yale's endowment assets and investment funds.
+When Swenson started managing the Yale Endowment in 1985, it was worth $1.3 billion.
+By 2021 this had grown to $31.2 billion, after disbursements.
+Average annual returns over the 30 years to 2020 were 12.4%.
+Swenson was the highest-paid employee in Yale, leading a team of about 30 employees.
+With Dean Takahashi, he invented an application of the modern portfolio theory known in the investing world as the "Endowment Model" or the "Yale Model".